 for righteousness, but heard cries of distress.

-During archaeological excavations in the Galilee Area and in the Golan Heights, dozens of synagogues were unearthed, Almost all of them were dated to the Byzantine Period.
-In some of them like the Synagogue in Capernaum, the stone lintels depicted clusters of grapes alongside other fruits of the Promised Land, like pomegranate.
+During archaeological excavations in the Galilee Area and the Golan Heights, dozens of synagogues were unearthed.
+Almost all of them were dated to the Byzantine Period.
+In some of them, like the Synagogue in Capernaum, the stone lintels depicted clusters of grapes alongside other fruits of the Promised Land, like pomegranate.
 Also, grapes are depicted on the floor of synagogues from that time.
-North of Jericho, in the Synagogue of Naaran (dated to the 6th century), a mosaic floor was unearthed and grapes were one of the designs that decorated the floor.
+North of Jericho, in the Synagogue of Naaran (dated to the 6th century), a mosaic floor was unearthed, and grapes were one of the designs that decorated the floor.